|Born||in Los Angeles, California, USA|

 Mini Bio (1)

 Jodie graduated from Yale in 1985 with a degree in literature.
-Her main priority was now to become a successful adult actress.
-After appearing in a few obscure B-movies, Jodie auditioned for The Accused (1988) and was cast Sarah Tobias, a waitress who is gang-raped in a bar after a night of partying.
-For this role she won her first Academy Award as Best Actress.
-But even though she had won an Oscar, Jodie still hadn't established herself as a bankable star.
-Her next film, Catchfire (1990), went straight to video, and she had to fight hard to get her next good role.
-In 1991 she starred as Clarice Starling, an FBI trainee hunting down a serial killer in The Silence of the Lambs (1991).
-The film was a blockbuster hit, winning Jodie her second Academy Award for Best Actress and establishing her as an international star at the age of 28.
-With the wealth and fame to do anything she wanted, Jodie turned to directing.
+She resumed her acting career and sought a breakthrough role that would return her to stardom.
+After appearing in a few obscure movies with limited release, Jodie landed an audition for The Accused (1988) and was cast in the part of Sarah Tobias, a waitress who is gang-raped in a bar during a night of partying and teams up with a lawyer played by Kelly McGillis to prosecute the attackers.
+This performance earned her an Academy Award for Best Actress, but despite the Oscar win, Jodie still hadn't re-established herself as a bankable star.
+Her next film, Catchfire (1990), went straight to video, and she had to campaign hard to get her next good role.
+In 1991, she starred as Clarice Starling, an FBI trainee assisting in a hunt for a serial killer in The Silence of the Lambs (1991) with Anthony Hopkins, Scott Glenn, Ted Levine, and Brooke Smith.
+The film was a blockbuster hit, winning Jodie her second Academy Award for Best Actress and establishing her as an international movie star.
+With the wealth and fame to do anything she wanted, Jodie started directing.
 She made her directorial debut with Little Man Tate (1991), which was followed by Home for the Holidays (1995).
-These movies were critically acclaimed but did not do well at the box office, and Jodie proved to be a far more successful actress than she was a director.
-1994 proved to be a huge triumph for Jodie's acting career.
-She first played a sexy con artist in the successful western spoof Maverick (1994) with Mel Gibson.
-Then, she played title role in Nell (1994) alongside Liam Neeson and Natasha Richardson.
+These movies were critically acclaimed but did not do well at the box office, and she proved to be a far more successful actress than she was a director.
+1994 was a huge triumph for her acting career.
+She first played a sexy con artist in the successful western comedy Maverick (1994) with Mel Gibson and James Garner.
+Then, she played title role in Nell (1994), co-starring Liam Neeson and Natasha Richardson.
 For her compelling performance as a wild, backwoods hermit who speaks an invented language and must return to civilization, Jodie was nominated for another Academy Award and won a Screen Actors Guild Award as Best Actress.

-Although Jodie was working far less frequently as an adult than she did as a child, the films she turned out were commercially successful and critically acclaimed.
+Although she was working far less frequently as an adult than she did as a child, the films she turned out were commercially successful and critically acclaimed.
 Her next big screen role was in the science fiction drama Contact (1997) opposite Matthew McConaughey.
 She played a scientist who receives signals from space aliens.
-The film was a huge hit and brought Jodie a Golden Globe nomination.
+The film was a huge hit and brought her a Golden Globe nomination.
 She starred in the non-musical remake of The King and I (1956) entitled Anna and the King (1999), which was only modestly received in the U.S. but was very successful overseas.
-Three years after that she headlined the thriller Panic Room (2002).
+Three years after that she headlined the thriller Panic Room (2002), which co-starred Kristen Stewart, Forest Whitaker, Dwight Yoakam, and Jared Leto.
 The film was a smash box-office hit and gave Jodie a $30 million opening weekend, the biggest of her career yet.
 She then appeared in two low-profile projects: the independent film The Dangerous Lives of Altar Boys (2002) and the foreign film A Very Long Engagement (2004).
 She returned to making Hollywood mainstream films, first with Flightplan (2005), in which she played a woman whose daughter disappears on an airplane that she designed.
 Once again Jodie proved herself to be a box-office draw, and the film was a worldwide hit.
-The following year she starred in another hit, a thriller about a bank heist titled Inside Man (2006) with Denzel Washington and Clive Owen.
-Jodie seemed to be on a pattern of non-stop success.
-She was paid $15 million for her next film, the revenge thriller The Brave One (2007), which once again opened at #1 at the box office and earned her another Golden Globe nomination for Best Actress.
-Following this succession of dark thrillers, Jodie returned to the comedy genre in Nim's Island (2008) with Gerard Butler and Abigail Breslin.
-Jodie will reunite with Mel Gibson in the upcoming movie The Beaver (2011), which is scheduled for general release in 2011.
+The following year she starred in another hit, the bank heist thriller Inside Man (2006) with Denzel Washington and Clive Owen.
+Jodie was on a roll.
+Her next film was the revenge thriller The Brave One (2007), which once again opened at #1 at the box office and earned her another Golden Globe nomination for Best Actress.
+Following this succession of thrillers that all had her playing tough women, Jodie returned to the comedy genre in Nim's Island (2008) with Gerard Butler and Abigail Breslin.
+She will reunite with Mel Gibson in the upcoming movie The Beaver (2011), which is scheduled for general release in 2011.

 - IMDb Mini Biography By: A fan of Jodie Foster